syncfusion-content/blazor-docs/blazor/diagram/connectors/segments.md

                 TargetPortID = "Port1",
                 Type = ConnectorSegmentType.Bezier,
                 Segments = new DiagramObjectCollection<ConnectorSegment>(){new BezierSegment(){Type = ConnectorSegmentType.Bezier}},
-                //Defines whether to reset current segments collection in response to change in the connector ends.
+                //Define whether to reset the current segments collection in response to change in the connector ends.
                 BezierConnectorSettings = new BezierConnectorSettings() { AllowSegmentsReset = false },
                 Constraints = ConnectorConstraints.Default | ConnectorConstraints.DragSegmentThumb
             };